marcellorego/wallet-coincap-api/README.md

 - 400: Bad Request - the request was malformed
 - 500: Internal Server Error - something went wrong on our end

 ## Technologies
 Application uses Spring Data Reactive (R2DBC) to interact with SQL database and Spring WebFlux for Reactive Rest API.
+Database schema is created and maintained using Flyway.
+H2 database is used for dev profile and PostgreSQL for prod profile.
+Coincap API is used to fetch the latest prices of the assets.
+Logback is used for logging.
+OpenAPI 3.0 is used for client API generation.

+## Requirements
+- Java 17
+- Maven 3.9.9 (embedded in the project)
+- Docker (optional)

 ## Running the application
 Project comes with 2 profiles: dev and prod.